apache/activemq-artemis/docs/user-manual/en/configuring-transports.md

 >
 > The `host` and `port` parameters are only used in the core API, in
 > XML configuration these are set in the URI host and port.

--   `useNio`.
-If this is `true` then Java non blocking NIO will be used.
-If set to `false` then old blocking Java IO will be used.

-    If you require the server to handle many concurrent connections, we highly recommend that you use non blocking Java NIO.
-Java NIO does not maintain a thread per connection so can scale to many more concurrent connections than with old blocking IO.
-If you don't require the server to handle many concurrent connections, you might get slightly better performance by using old (blocking) IO.
-The default value for this property is `false` on the server side and `false` on the client side.

 -   `host`.
 This specifies the host name or IP address to connect to (when configuring a connector) or to listen on (when configuring an